fygar256/general-assembler-axx/README.md

 The mnemonic in the pattern file is a character constant, so it should be written in upper case, and the constant character in operands should also be in upper case.
 From the assembly line, uppercase and lowercase are accepted as the same.

-The lowercase alphabets in operands, error_patterns and object_list are variables.
+The lowercase alphabets in operands, error_patterns and binary_list are variables.

 The variable is assigned the value of the expression or symbol that hits that position in operands.

-The lowercase letters a through n represent expressions, o through z symbols, and the values are referenced from the error_patterns and object_list variables.
+The lowercase letters a through n represent expressions, o through z symbols, and the values are referenced from the error_patterns and binary_list variables.
 The expression special variable in assembly line is '$$' and represents the current location counter.

 ・error_patterns